Casting Time: 1 action

 Lesser Restoration 5e

-Lesser Restoration is a no-nonsense spell that instantly cures a disease or common condition that’s afflicting you or your ally.
-While the conditions that Lesser Restoration resolves are limited, it’s only a second-level spell and so well worth keeping around at later levels.
+Lesser Restoration is a no-nonsense spell that instantly cures a disease or common condition that’s afflicting you or your ally in DnD 5e.
+While the conditions that Lesser Restoration resolves are limited, it’s only a second-level spell, so it is well worth keeping around at later levels.

 Lesser Restoration instantly removes one disease or one condition from a creature you touch.
 The conditions you can end with Lesser Restoration include: